Basing

 All my bases are Warbases premier 2mm thick bases.
 Sabot/movement trays (2mm top layer) and casualty markers are also from Warbases.

 I am particularly taken with using Citadel Stirland Battle Mud (not Stirland Battlemire, which is really thick and paste like) textured basing paint (in other words mud brown paint with a drop of PVA and some grit in it).
-I did dally with trying to make my own but colour consistency was very unreliable, so I've gone back to Stirland Battle Mud with a wash of Miniatures Paints chestnut ink.
+I did dally with trying to make my own but colour consistency was very unreliable between batches, so I've gone back to Stirland Battle Mud with a wash of Miniatures Paints chestnut ink.

 I want my armies to look like those represented by Streeter.
 Particularly my regiments of foot, which has led to thirty four man regiments (16 musket, 12 pike, 2 halberdiers, 2 officers, a drummer and a standard bearer).
 These are based in 4s on 40mm x 15mm bases (halberdiers have a base each), 12 bases fit a 120mm x 60mm sabot/movement tray (two are blanks to fill in spaces).